jorgsowa/jorgsowa/README.md

 Interested in contributing to the:
 - PHP Core 🐘
-- PHP Static Analysis tools (such as Psalm, PHPStan)
+- Static Analysis tools (such as Psalm, PHPStan)
-- PHP Security tools
+- Security tools

 You can reach out to me: jorg.sowa@gmail.com